OlivierMeignan/cdsw-quality-prediction/README.md

-# Wine Quality Prediction
+# Quality Prediction

-Created by Antonin Bruneau (abruneau@cloudera.com)
+Original code Wine Quality Prediction Created by Antonin Bruneau (abruneau@cloudera.com)

 This notebook demonstrates how to create a Gradient-boosted tree classifier to predict wine quality based on characteristics.